dapr/components-contrib/docs/developing-component.md

 # Developing new component

 This document describes how to build and test new component.
+The Dapr runtime and all of its components are written in [Go](https://golang.org/).
+If you are completely new to the language you can [take a tour of its features](https://tour.golang.org/).
+For building your first component, using an existing one as a template is as a great way to get started.

 ## Prerequisites